ShiuLab/ML_workshop/readme.md

 [Conda](https://docs.conda.io/en/latest/) is a package/environment management system.
 It deals with installing software packages in your computer.
 It also creates and manage virtual environments where each environment you have a specific set of software for a general category of tasks.

-1. Let's create an ml environment and activate it:
+1. Create an ml environment and activate it:
 ```
 conda create -n ml
 conda activate ml